Colitis occurs when your colon, or large intestine, is inflamed.

-Collagenous colitis is one of the two main types of microscopic colitis.
-Microscopic colitis is inflammation in the colon that is best identified by looking at colon cells under the microscope.
-The other type of microscopic colitis is lymphocytic colitis.
+Microscopic colitis is a type of colitis that’s best identified by looking at colon cells under a microscope.
+The main subtypes of microscopic colitis are collagenous colitis and lymphocytic colitis.

-In collagenous colitis, a thick layer of collagen, which is a type of connective protein, forms within the colon tissue.
-The symptoms can disappear and reappear.
+In collagenous colitis, a thick layer of collagen — a type of connective protein — forms within the colon tissue.
+Its symptoms can disappear and reappear.

 The symptoms of collagenous colitis can come and go, and vary in severity.